FR3ED0M/kivyPong/README.md

 # kivyPong
-Pong game tutorial designed using Kivy for Python
+Pong game tutorial designed using Kivy for Python for touch-screen devices

 Well only work if you have Kivy (https://kivy.org/#home) installed on your machine